albertogoffi/toradocu/tutorial/README.md

 # Tutorial

-This tutorial illustrates how Toradocu can discover faults in a software system or incorrect assertions it its test suite.
+This tutorial illustrates how Toradocu can discover faults in a software system or incorrect assertions in its test suite.

 1. Compile Toradocu and download required dependencies: `./gradlew tutorial`